Viro wants to make mobile VR development a snap, and raises $2.5M to do it

 “But we don’t consider ourselves Unity lite,” Moon explained.
 “This is a different tool for different stuff.
 There are non-gaming apps that people want to build.
 There are these emergent cases that you see in mobile, like Uber, that people didn’t predict on day one — we’re hoping Viro will enable that kind of thing.”

-Today is the first public release of Viro, which is free to use — so give it a try, check out some test code on GitHub, or look at some sample work in the Viro Media app (iOS/Android).
+Today is the first public release of Viro, which is free to use — so give it a try, check out some test code on GitHub or look at some sample work in the Viro Media app (iOS/Android).
 The plan is to keep the core toolset free and add premium services later when (ideally) companies decide to adopt the service more fully.

-The company has raised $2.5 million from Softbank NY, Eniac Ventures, Lowercase Capital, and a few others.
+The company has raised $2.5 million from Softbank NY, Eniac Ventures, Lowercase Capital and a few others.
 Moon pointed out that this is the first VR investment for many, but that they were enticed by the idea that they were investing not in VR content, but in the tools to create it.
-Whether you think VR is the future, a flash in the pan, or somewhere in between, it’s hard to deny that at least for the next couple years, lowering the barrier to entry is a valuable proposition.
+Whether you think VR is the future, a flash in the pan or somewhere in-between, it’s hard to deny that at least for the next couple of years, lowering the barrier to entry is a valuable proposition.

 0